 Our residents have also matched in a variety of fellowships including geriatrics, emergency medicine, and hospitalist.

-The Family Medicine Center is a Level 3 PCMH and has 8 video observation rooms so resident skills can be evaluated in real-time and feedback given immediately.
+The Family Medicine Center is a patient-centered medical home and has eight video observation rooms so resident skills can be evaluated in real-time and feedback given immediately.
 Formative feedback is also given on a daily basis through electronic reporting (Quick Notes).
 Additionally, we utilize our state-of-the-art simulation center on a monthly basis to enhance both medical decision making and procedural skills.

-Finally we have faculty who are knowledgeable, friendly, and approachable.
-Our faculty have presented in several national conferences including the Accreditation Council for Graduate Medical Education Annual Meeting, the Society of Teachers for Family Medicine, and the Residency Program Solutions/Program Directors Workshop for Family Medicine.
+All of our faculty are fellowship trained, knowledgeable, friendly, and approachable.
+Our faculty have presented at national conferences including the Accreditation Council for Graduate Medical Education Annual Meeting, the Society of Teachers for Family Medicine conferences, the Residency Program Solutions/Program Directors Workshop for Family Medicine, the Assembly of Osteopathic Graduate Medical Educators, the Association for Hospital Medical Education Institute, and the Association of Family Medicine Residency Directors Accreditation Navigation Course.
+We also have representation on multiple national, regional, and local committees working to help move family medicine forward.

-Core values – reverence, commitment to those who are poor, justice, stewardship, integrity, compassion, and excellence.
+Our core values are reverence, commitment to those who are poor, justice, stewardship, integrity, compassion, and excellence.

 697 Thomas Ln.